-- Sexually Explicit Material: Pornographic material of any kind (videos, screen savers, posters, etc.) is prohibited in any portion of CCHS or other sites in which trainees are assigned. - Working with Minors: Trainee's patient panels will include patients of all ages, including minor children.
+- Sexually Explicit Material: Pornographic material of any kind (videos, screen savers, posters, etc.) is prohibited in any portion of CCHS or other sites in which trainees are assigned. - Working with Minors: Trainees should be aware of the University's Child Abuse Reporting Policy and Procedures, as well as the College's Sensitive Physical Examination Policy.
+Trainee's patient panels will include patients of all ages, including minor children.
 In addition, there is a possibility that trainees will work with shadow students.
-In order to protect trainees and minor children, all University training courses regarding child protection must be completed as required in a timely manner.
+In order to protect trainees and minor children, all University training courses regarding child protection must be completed as required in a timely manner. - Other Compliance courses may be deemed mandatory and required to be completed by trainees as determined by CCHS and/or The University of Alabama.
+Timely completion is expected.